 the first attribute of a rendered element or the first few words from the text

-When editing, the outliner dynamically follows the introduced modifications,
+When editing documents, the Outline view dynamically follows the introduced

-scrolling to the node that is currently being modified.
-This gives you better
+modifications and scrolls to the node that is currently being modified.
+This gives

-The outliner can also be used to search for specific element locations and
+The Outline view can be used to search for specific element locations and

 content in the edited document.
-When you select a node in the outliner tree, the
+When you select a node in the outline tree, the

 document is scrolled to the position of the selected element and the content of the